 Three seems to be a magic number in the NBA.
-It’s even more magical if you put the word “big” in front of it.
+It’s even more magical if you put the

 With LeBron James and Chris Bosh joining the Miami Heat with Dwayne Wade to complete the “Holy Trinity” of big threes and rumors of Chris Paul and Carmelo Anthony creating a big three in New York next season with Amar’e Stoudemire, it’s as if NBA General Managers discovered some fool-proof way to win championships as long as you have not one, but three superstars.

 Even the Chicago Bulls solidified a big three lite this summer with the acquisition of Carlos Boozer to go along with Derrick Rose and Joakim Noah.